skillrepos/ai-sdlc/labs.md

 <br><br>

 2. Next, let's open a second terminal to use for sending commands to the app.
-Right-click in the terminal and select the two-column icon (*Split Terminal*) to get a second terminal next to the current one.
+Above the terminal, click the two-column icon (*Split Terminal*) to get a second terminal next to the current one.

 ![Split terminal](./images/sdlc92.png?raw=true "Split terminal")